brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ---

 [Support casters](/5e-character-creation/party-roles/#BattleRoles-Support) and [Blasters](/5e-character-creation/party-roles/#BattleRoles-Blaster) are important, but a good [Controller](/5e-character-creation/party-roles/#BattleRoles-Controller) mage can absolutely wreck an enemy party, potentially turning some encounters into a cakewalk.
 They have spells to completely take some enemies out of the fight or chop the battlefield in half, turning one tough encounter into two easy ones.
-Most full casters can fill this role, but here’s a breakdown on which classes do it best.
+Most full casters can fill this role, but here’s a breakdown of which classes do it best.

 First, though, a bit of background on my class choices.